bscotch/typescript-template/README.md

 - 💻 Deliver a Command Line Interface version of your project
 - ✨ Auto-format your code with Prettier
 - 🔬 Find issues with ESLint
-- 🚢 Properly set up for ESM-style imports in Node
 - ⚡ Includes Visual Studio Code extension recommendations and default settings, for maximum productivity out of the box

 Getting a Typescript project running